primadi/lokstra/docs/02-framework-guide/08-database-pools.md

 ## Transaction via Context (Recommended)

-The recommended way to handle transactions is using `ctx.BeginTransaction()` from `request.Context`:
+The recommended way to handle transactions is using `ctx.BeginTransaction(poolName)` from `request.Context`.
+Transactions are automatically finalized (commit/rollback) when the response is written.

 ## Setup Database Pools